JonathanStoye/openvm-management-application-protoype/README.md

 ### The UI and API

-The according `src` folders of the UI (./framework-ui/src) and the API (./framework-api/src) are mounted to their respective containers and file changes are being monitore so the accoring server will be restarted automatically with the changes and the UI also has hot reloading enabled.
+The according `src` folders of the UI (./framework-ui/src) and the API (./framework-api/src) are mounted to their respective containers and file changes are being monitored so the according server will be restarted automatically with the changes and the UI also has hot reloading enabled.

 ### The Database

 The database can be populated with the OpenVM framework data, which is located in the [competencies.js](./framework-api/src/database/competencies.js) file.
 It holds the current state of the framework.
 This can be triggered via the `/populate` route.
 To purge the database `GET` the `/deleteAll` route.
 Be aware that on rebuilding the Database container changes to the database data will be lost.
-THis is what the `/populate` route is for.
+This is what the `/populate` route is for.

 ## API Documentation

 The API documentation can be found in [./api.postman_collection.json](./api.postman_collection.json)

-## Apendix
+## Appendix

 The `framework-ui-production` container is purely for demo purposes.